MLTSHP/mltshp-patterns/src/components/conversations/conversations.md

 component is used for the comments themselves.
 This component handles the layout of the conversation overall.

-{% include 'example', html: '/src/components/conversations/examples/conversation.html' %}
+{% include 'styleguide-example', html: '/src/components/conversations/examples/conversation.html' %}

 ## Mention